-The school administered the New York State Testing Program English language arts ("ELA") assessment to students in 3 through 6 grade in April 2016.
+The school administered the New York State Testing Program English language arts ("ELA") assessment to students in 3rd through 4th grades in April 2016.
 Each student's raw score has been converted to a grade-specific scaled score and a performance level.